-In Nevada, workers’ compensation is generally the only way to receive benefits for an injury at work.
-When an employee has an accident at work, he or she needs to file a workers’ compensation claim.
+In Nevada, workers’ compensation is generally the only way employees can receive benefits for an injury at work.
+When you have an accident at work, you need to file a workers’ compensation claim.

-The injured worker only has to show that it is more likely than not that the injury or condition was caused by work and not some other cause for him or her to receive benefits.
+You only have to show that it is more likely than not that the injury or condition was caused by work and not some other cause for you to receive benefits.

 Filing a claim for workers’ compensation benefits in Nevada is a two-step process:

-- When the injury occurs, the injured workers should notify the employer and fill out an Incident Report
+- Within seven days of the injury, you should notify the employer and submit an Incident Report

-- If the injured worker requires medical treatment or misses work, he or she should fill out an Employee’s Claim for Compensation
+- If you require medical treatment or miss work, you should fill out an Employee’s Claim for Compensation

-The Employees Claim for Compensation is filled out by both the injured worker and an examining workers’ compensation doctor.
+The Employees Claim for Compensation is filled out by both you and an examining workers’ compensation doctor.
+This must be done within 90 days of the injury.

-A workers’ compensation claim is filed when the doctor sends the form to the insurance company after examining the injured worker.
+A workers’ compensation claim is filed when the doctor sends the form to the insurance company after examining you.

 If the insurance company accepts the claim, it will provide one or more of the following benefits: